Defense

 Knowledge of the environment and cooperation with the army drone operator

-Moreover, the environment in which the tactical drone operates holds paramount importance.
+Moreover, the environment in which tactical drones operate holds paramount importance.
 The drone camera operator must account for various environmental factors, such as luminosity levels, lights, and prevailing weather conditions.
 Understanding these elements enables the operator to optimize the camera’s settings and adapt them to the specific context, ensuring reliable and accurate data acquisition.

 In addition, acquiring a comprehensive knowledge about the operational area is critical, including its terrain characteristics and potential threats that may arise during the mission.